envision-projects/envision-projects.github.io/content/mechanical/double-action-out-the-front-comb.md

 Shaded part represents the trigger slider

 N﻿otice that the arrow points to two shaded pieces, these are ONE part.
 As you move the trigger slider back, you charge up the spring, and eventually the flanges retract the pawl back into the body and send the comb flying back.

+# Designing your comb

+1. Click on the OnShape link at the top of the page and make a Copy of it into your account so that you can edit it
+2. I﻿n the part studio where the main parts are, scroll down to the very bottom and edit the sketch that says "EDIT ME"
+3. So that the mechanism still works properly, d﻿esign your comb so that it fits within those construction lines

+# Assembling your comb

+B﻿ehind starting, ensure that the Comb slides **smoothly inside** of the Main Body.
+Literally 0 friction is necessary for this to actually work.

+1. Insert small spring into cavity behind each orange part called the "Latch Spring"
+2. I﻿nsert the Latch Springs into the Main Body so that they are spring loaded because of those small pen springs
+3. R﻿epeat for all 4 Latch Springs
+4. I﻿nsert Comb into mechanism.
+Ensure it locks at both extremes, though it will only be constrained in the extended position by the Top Lid (which we haven't added on yet)
+5. P﻿ut the bigger Pen Spring inside of the Cutout in the comb
+6. L﻿ay on the Trigger Slider
+7. E﻿nsure the mechanism functions as it should by sliding the Trigger Slider back and forth
+8. P﻿ut on the Top Lid and screw it down with M3 Bolts.